 - Fully attended 4 sessions under a theme

-- Completed the pre and post modules for the theme(s) you completed
+- Completed the pre and post modules per theme(s)

 - Submitted a completion form